Vincenzo Maria Sarnelli

 Vincenzo Maria Sarnelli (5 April 1835 – 7 January 1898) was an Italian Catholic archbishop.
 He served as the Bishop of Castellammare di Stabia from 1879 to 1897 and then as the Metropolitan Archbishop of Naples from 1897 to 1898.
-Following his death, he was named a Servant of God.
+Following the opening of his beatification process, he was named a Servant of God.

 Biography

 Early life

 Vincenzo Maria Sarnelli was born on 5 April 1835 in Naples, Italy to Nicola and Adelaide.
 He was baptized on the day of his birth.
 At the age of seven, he was orphaned and received his First Communion at the age of ten.
 He was then confirmed on 2 June 1846.

 He began studying law at the University of Naples and, while there, decided to enter the priesthood.
 He was ordained a priest on 20 December 1862 and continued his studies, with a theological-juridical specialization.
 The Archbishop of Naples, Cardinal Sisto Riario Sforza, sent Sarnelli to Rome to further study canon law from 1868 to 1869.

 Upon returning to Naples, Sforza made Sarnelli responsible for teaching canon law at the Archepiscopal Athenaeum and history at the Troise Lyceum.
 In May 1875, Sarnelli was appointed pastor of the Church of Santa Maria Avvocata in Piazza Dante of Naples.